-Last week, I flew to London, U.K. to see some old friends and travel a bit.
+Last year, I flew to London, U.K., to see some old friends and travel a bit.
 As I walked out of the plane, one of the first things I saw was a currency exchange kiosk.
 When traveling internationally, I always make adequate plans to get the best deal with currency exchange.
 In the U.K., it’s simple for me since my husband and I have a bank account there and we simply transfer money to ourselves (we like to use TransferWise for this).
 However, not everyone is this lucky.
 In my experience, the worst deal is at the first currency exchange kiosk you see.
 However, you have other options.

 For me, the new exchange rate is favorable.
 Prices of goods and services have stayed consistent in the UK and I’m getting a better deal with the new exchange rate.